servo/servo.org/_posts/2024-08-27-building-browser.md

 <figcaption>Figure 1: Verso window displaying two different webviews.
 One for UI, the other for webpage.</figcaption></figure>

 For now, the inter-process communication is done via Servo’s existing channel messages like [EmbedderMsg](https://doc.servo.org/embedder_traits/enum.EmbedderMsg.html) and [EmbedderEvent](https://doc.servo.org/compositing/windowing/enum.EmbedderEvent.html).
-We are looking to improve the IPC mechanism with more granular control <!-- over what? -->.
+We are looking to improve the IPC mechanism with more granular control over DOM elements.
+So, the panel UI can be updated based on the status of web pages.
+One example is when the page URL is changed and the navigation bar needs to be updated.
 There are some candidates for this, such as [WebDriverCommandMsg](https://doc.servo.org/script_traits/enum.WebDriverCommandMsg.html).
 [@webbeef](https://github.com/webbeef) also started a discussion about [defining custom elements](https://github.com/servo/servo/discussions/32883) like `<web-view>` for better ergonomics.
 Overall, improving IPC will be the next target to research after initial multi-view support.